ppy/osu-wiki/news/2018-10-10-beatmap-spotlights-summer-2018.md

 No newcomer to the spotlights, this map by [Nifty](https://osu.ppy.sh/users/4956097) features his signature SV usage that'll challenge even the best of players and well-executed rhythmic complexity, all backed by an amazing song!

-The experience of playing this map is never a dull one, as with each repetition of a previously heard rhythm also comes with it SV that'll keep each encounter fresh and enjoyable.
+The experience of playing this map is never a dull one, as with each repetition of a previously heard rhythm also comes with it Slider Velocity that'll keep each encounter fresh and enjoyable.
 On top of being visually impressive, this map attains remarkable flow throughout the vast majority of the map, keeping our hands happy along with our eyes.

 The calmer parts of this map also have a notable contrast to the rest of the map in both density and visuality, setting these sections of the map apart from the rest.
 This idea keeps each section of the map accurately paced to the intensity of the song, while also keeping the player focused and interested.